terencechain/consensus-specs/specs/_features/ePBS/builder.md

 #### Constructing the `SignedExecutionPayloadHeaderEnvelope`

-First, the builder need obtain an execution payload.
-The builder building on top of block on top of `state` must ake the following actions through execution layer
+First, the builder needs to obtain an execution payload.
+The builder building on top of block on top of `state` must take the following actions through execution layer

 1. Set `payload_id = prepare_execution_payload(state, pow_chain, safe_block_hash, finalized_block_hash, suggested_fee_recipient, execution_engine)`, where:
   * `state` is the state object after applying `process_slots(state, slot)` transition to the resulting state of the parent block processing